-- (a) If an ASF Member is appointed subsequently to a probationary position within the bargaining unit at the same university, the ASF Member shall receive one (1) appointment year of credit toward permanent status for each appointment year of service in the limited appointment up to a maximum of three (3) appointment years of credit, but in such case shall serve a minimum of one (1) appointment year of probationary status in that position. - (b) An ASF Member with a limited appointment shall be subject to discipline only in accordance with the "just cause" provisions set forth in Article 23 Discipline.
+- (a) If an ASF Member is on a Limited Appointment and appointed subsequently to a probationary position within the bargaining unit at the same university without a break in service, the ASF Member shall receive one (1) appointment year of credit toward permanent status for each appointment year of service in the limited appointment up to a maximum of three (3) appointment years of credit, but in such case shall serve a minimum of one (1) appointment year of probationary status in that position. - (b) Discipline.
+An ASF Member with a limited appointment shall be subject to discipline only in accordance with the "just cause" provisions set forth in Article 23 Discipline.